kramfs/rs-uca/README.md

 Start the script
 -------------
-This will setup the config file and make the service auto-start on boot
+This will setup the config file, start the sevice and also make the service auto-start on boot

 `sudo ./setup-uca`

+UCA logs will be sent to /var/log/messages

 Next Step:
 -------------